 The Honorable Robert J. Fleming, a district judge from Parsons, received a BS/BA degree from Pittsburg State University in 1964 and a Juris Doctorate degree from Washburn University Law School in 1968.
 He practiced law in Pittsburg from 1968 until 1996, during which time he served as president of the Crawford County Bar Association, a member of the Law in Education Committee of the Kansas Bar Association and a member of the Ethics and Grievance Committee of the Kansas Bar Association.
 Fleming was appointed to the bench in August 1996.
-He is currently a member of the Labette County Bar Association, the Kansas Bar Association, the Parsons Rotary Club, and the Board of Trustees of the Pittsburg State University Foundation.
-He served on the Board of Trustees of the Labette County Correctional Conservation Camp, is currently chairman of the Eleventh Judicial District Community Corrections Board, and is a member of the Executive Committee of the Kansas District Judges' Association.
+He is currently a member of the Labette County Bar Association, the Kansas Bar Association, and the Board of Trustees of the Pittsburg State University Foundation.
+He served on the Board of Trustees of the Labette County Correctional Camp, was the previous chairman of the Eleventh Judicial District Community Corrections Board, is a member of the Executive Committee of the Kansas District Judges' Association, and serves on the Nonjudicial Salary Initiative Committee.
 He became a member of the Commission in May 1999.

 Marcia Poell Holston, a lay member of the Commission, joined Harrison Coerver & Associates as an association management consultant in 1998.
 Prior to that, she was Executive Director of the Kansas Bar Association for 15 years and served concurrently as President of the state bar's for-profit subsidiary, Kansas Lawyer Service Corporation, and Executive Director of its Foundation.
 During her tenure with the Bar, she was an active member of the National Association of Bar Executives (Executive Council Member and Communications Section President) and the Kansas Society of Association Executives (President 1993).
 In addition to her professional associations, Holston has served on the Boards of Directors of the Kansas Chamber of Commerce and Industry, the Topeka Convention & Visitors Bureau, and the Topeka YWCA.
 She was selected for participation in the Kansas Chamber of Commerce and Industry's Leadership Kansas program in 1986.
 Holston's career also includes five years as the Public Relations Director of the state bar association, two years as Communications Director for Central Research Corporation, two years as an aide to Congresswoman Martha Keys, and three years as teacher with the Topeka Public Schools.
 Holston earned a B.A. in Education and English Literature from Washburn University in 1971 and did graduate work in communications at the University of Kansas.
 She also holds the Certified Association Executive designation of the American Society of Association Executives.
-Holston has been a member of the Commission since May 1999.
+Holston served on the Commission from May 1999 until her resignation in June 2003.